dsayers/virtual-agent-app/README.md

 ## Introduction

-This application demonstrates the capabilities of the [IBM® Watson™ Virtual Agent] and, in particular, shows how WVA can be customized and integrated with external systems.
-Tech sellers will find this to be a compelling intial demo to either line of business or technical audiences.
-Though it can be deployed and run locally on a laptop, deploying this demo on [IBM® Bluemix™] offers several significant conveniences.
-This README file gives instructions for deploying this application on Bluemix.
+This application demonstrates the capabilities of the IBM® Watson™ Virtual Agent showing, in particular, how WVA can be customized and integrated with external systems.
+Although it can also be deployed and run locally on a laptop, this README file gives instructions for deploying this application into IBM® Bluemix™.

-This application is a derivative work of [this application] (https://github.ibm.com/watson-engagement-advisor/virtual-agent-app).
-An enhanced 'update address' scenario was added.
+This application is small extension to [another application] (https://github.ibm.com/watson-engagement-advisor/virtual-agent-app) adding an enhanced 'update address' scenario that synchronizes address information with an external, crm-like application.

 ------------------------------------------